 The Story of Wolf Ridge

-Founded in 1971, by 1980, this 2,000-acre campus became the first environmental center in the United States to be accredited as a K-12 school.
+Founded in 1971, this 2,000-acre campus became the first environmental learning center in the United States to be accredited as a K-12 school.
 Today, it serves students from more than 175 schools in communities across Minnesota, North Dakota, Wisconsin, and Illinois.

 At Wolf Ridge Environmental Learning Center, over 12,000 students can observe healthy ecosystems annually, lay a foundation for critical thinking, and ask questions about why eating locally and whole foods might benefit people and the planet.
 Wolf Ridge Farm provides a production-based classroom in which students harness Mother Nature’s gifts to nourish themselves and others.